2017 World's Strongest Man

+Participants

 Heat Results

 A change was made to the qualifying rounds for 2017.
 Each group participated in five normal events, with the highest scoring competitor at the end of those events being declared the group winner and automatically qualifying for the final.
 The lowest scoring competitor was eliminated from further competition.

 In a throwback to early competitions, where a head-to-head competition determined the overall champion, the four remaining competitors faced off in an event called Last Man Standing.
 The event consisted of a hurdle placed in the middle of an octagon with a white square in the middle, in which was placed an Atlas Stone.

 The event was conducted in a stepladder format, with the fifth place and fourth place competitors beginning the event.
 Each competitor took turns lifting the stone from their side of the square and dropping it over the hurdle.
 The lift had to be started from within the square and each competitor was given ten seconds to lift and drop the stone.
 Once one of them could not complete the task, he was eliminated from the event and the third place competitor stepped in.
 The survivor of that matchup took on the second place competitor, with the winner of the event joining the overall group winner in the final.